google/error-prone/docs/bugpattern/UnnecessaryDefaultInEnumSwitch.md

 switch handles all possible values of the enum, and execution cannot continue below the switch from any of the non-default statement groups.

+Note: This check does not apply to pseudo-enums such as Android `@IntDef`s, which are integers that are treated specially by other tools.

 TIP: Removing the unnecessary default allows Error Prone to enforce that the switch continues to handle all cases, even if new values are added to the enum,
 see: [MissingCasesInEnumSwitch](MissingCasesInEnumSwitch.md).
 After the